 Shirley loves the country life from past fond memories to her present friendly small rural community.
 To her all seasons contain vibrant colour and subject matter especially if it is nestled within old equipment, oil rigs, grain elevators or wildlife.

-At her present location , Elk Point, Alberta Shirley continues to evolve in the art scene, showing, teaching and belonging to art groups such as the Society Of Western Canadian Artists, Edmonton, Alberta, The Federation Of Canadian Artists, Vancouver, BC, The American Women Artists Association, Creative Artist Guild Dunedin, FL. and The Tampa Bay Pastel Society.
+At her present location , Edmonton, Alberta, Shirley continues to evolve in the art scene, showing, teaching and belonging to art groups such as the Society Of Western Canadian Artists, Edmonton, Alberta, The Federation Of Canadian Artists, Vancouver, BC, Pastel Society Of Canada, Creative Artist Guild Dunedin, FL. and The Tampa Bay Pastel Society.

 As quoted by Shirley Kinneberg